 Now, opening a demat account is mandatory to invest in the stock market.
 Hence, a government employee can open a demat account to invest in the stock market.

-Opening a Demat account is a quick online process:
+Opening a Demat account is a quick online process, follow these steps to get started:

 Government employees are typically restricted from speculative trading however they can invest in shares and other investments by following the Department of Personnel and Training rules.